AdobeDocs/experience-platform.en/help/data-prep/ui/mapping.md

 ![select-mapping](../images/ui/mapping/select-mapping.png)

-The mapping page updates with the mapping rules that you imported.
+The mapping page updates with the mapping rules that you imported from another dataflow.

 ![mapping-imported](../images/ui/mapping/mapping-imported.png)